rsm-gh/phantom-player/README.md

 + All paths (and video names) containing the pipe "|" character will be excluded from the software.
 + If a video has a "*.srt" file with the same name and same location, it will be used as default subtitles.
++ "*.part" files will always be excluded since they break the hashing system.

 ### Development documentation